HexagonUBI/Modpack-Utility/README.md

   shared/types.ts       types crossing the IPC boundary
 ```

-Two deliberate choices worth knowing about:

-**The ZIP and TOML readers are hand-written rather than pulled from npm.** Mod jars
-are opened by the hundred and only two or three small entries are ever needed from
-each, so the reader seeks to those instead of decompressing archives.
-And a strict
-TOML parser is the wrong tool for `mods.toml`, which is written by thousands of
-different authors and frequently is not valid TOML - a parser that gives up on the
-first violation would report "unknown mod" for a jar whose id sits perfectly
-readable on line 6.

-**Nothing is deleted.** The app reports and opens folders; removing files is left to
-you, deliberately, because config attribution is a heuristic and no heuristic
-should be wired to a delete button.

 ## Colour

 The storage views use a categorical palette validated for colour-vision
 deficiency and for contrast against both the light and dark surfaces.
 Categories
-are assigned a fixed colour slot - never one based on size rank - so filtering or
+get a fixed colour slot, never one based on size rank, so filtering or re-sorting
-re-sorting never repaints anything.
-Treemap tiles carry direct labels and the same
+never repaints anything.
+Treemap tiles carry direct labels and the same figures
-data is available as a table, so nothing depends on colour alone.
+are available as a table, so nothing depends on colour alone.

 ## Licence

-MIT
+Free to use, personally or commercially, on as many machines as you like.
+It is
+not open source: modifying it, sharing a changed version, re-hosting the
+installer or reusing the code elsewhere all need permission first, which you get
+by opening an issue.
+Pull requests to this repository are welcome and need no
+permission.
+Full terms in [LICENSE](LICENSE).